Elvir9/save-our-news/README.md

 **First step to run project is to clone this repository into your machine with git command in the terminal:**
 ### `git clone https://github.com/Elvir9/save-our-news.git`

-**Second step to run project after cloned is to run command into terminal on /client path directory:**
+**Second step to run project after cloned is to run command into terminal on `/client` path directory:**
 ### `npm install`

-**Third step to run project after repository is cloned and packages are installed, is to navigate to /client path folder structure and run script down below**
+**Third step to run project after repository is cloned and packages are installed, is to navigate to `/client` path folder structure and run script down below:**

 ## Available Scripts